nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 something it says you should.

 Classify before you build.
-Decide which of your claims must be receipts, and shape your data and metadata so they come out as folds over the record, because those are the claims whose proof stays the size of a Merkle path however large the record grows.
+Decide which of your claims must be receipts, and shape your data and metadata so those claims come out as folds over the record, built up from the pieces, because those are the claims whose proof stays the size of a Merkle path however large the record grows.
 Where a claim cannot, know which condition it fails and name the residue you carry: a witness, a voucher, or a watcher.

 Weed out anonymous trust.
 Admit nothing that nobody has vouched for, so the floor is where you start rather than where you hope to end up.